howonlee/mertonon/essays/gantt.md

 We have implemented such a data structure and given it a server, UI and UX, and packaged it into a java jar.
 It's called Mertonon.

 Mertonon is a new way to plan and budget for orgs, for any kind of budget.
 With Mertonon, you make a picture of your org as a neural network, as a data structure.
 You do this by going on Mertonon and linking together local, political, human judgements of impact with respect to KPI's.
-These don't pretend to be objective or apolitical as many Gantt chart estimates do.
-Also unlike Gantt charts, Mertonon itself will suggest changes to your budget based upon those judgements.
+These don't pretend to be objective or apolitical as many estimates do.
+Also unlike schedules, Mertonon itself will suggest changes to your budget based upon those judgements.

 Here's a worked example.
 I'm working on role-based access control for Mertonon itself, so stakeholders can have limited read access to Mertonon instances, people can be assigned to responsibility centers and not have control over other centers, and so on.

 The things and/or people that/who you're investing in are called cost nodes in Mertonon.
 It's OK if they're vague or highly specific.
-With regards to replacing a Gantt chart, those are the categories of tasks being invested in.
+With regards to replacing a schedule, those are the categories of tasks being invested in.
 Here are the things for one specific layer, for example:

 #### picture